kellerflint/Course-Resources/content/AI For Devs - M5.md

-# Logistic Regression and Model Evaluation
+# Traditional Machine Learning and Model Evaluation

 ## Learning Objectives
 *These topics will be covered in this module's knowledge check and entry ticket.*